Category: Mental Health

 Avoiding distractions

 While it’s important to accept your feelings, it’s also important to avoid distractions that might prevent you from processing those emotions.
 It’s easy to distract yourself with work, friends, or other activities, but if you’re not taking the time to work through your emotions, they’ll continue to linger.
 So, make sure you’re giving yourself the space you need to process your feelings, whether that means taking a walk, meditating, or journaling.
+If you want to read more about emotional sobriety, just check out our blog page.

 Reach out to Friends and Family